aectann/Hello-Socialauth/README.txt

   4.4. update web.xml with your app domain
  5. run 'mvn jetty:run' from project root
  6. open 'http://app.example.org:8080' in a browser

+ ==Yahoo Provider configuration==

+When configuring your app on the yahoo, be sure to ask access for Profile, Contacts and Update status services.
+Otherwise you might see following error:
+ "Application keys are not correct.
+The server running the application should be same that was registered to get the keys."